 Here is an adaptation of an old game some teachers may recognize called ‘With your back to the class’.
 The game derives from the influence of Mario Rinvolucri and J. Morgan.
 With some online tweaking, we can add SkillZ & Edupunk to the mix.

-a) Tell student that they are going to write collaborative stories in groups.
+- Tell students that they are going to write collaborative stories in groups.
 Separate the class into two groups and send them to their respective break-out rooms.

 The winning team discovers the ‘story’ soonest – with fewer questions and fewer mistakes.